IVSOP/petall/report/main.typ

 == Zero-Knowledge as a Solution

 To reconcile fairness with privacy, the case study relies on zero-knowledge proofs (ZKPs).
-PETALL’s verifiable DBMS produces cryptographic proofs over immutable snapshots of the database.
+PETALL's verifiable DBMS produces cryptographic proofs over immutable snapshots of the database.
 These proofs allow each participant to verify the correctness of the computed energy distribution without learning the individual production or consumption values of other households.

-For example, if a user contributed 10 kWh to the community, the system can produce a proof that they are entitled to receive at least 10 kWh at a later time, while not revealing how much energy any other user contributed or consumed.
+For example, if a user contributed 10 kWh to the community, the system can produce a proof that they are entitled to receive at least 10 kWh at a later time, while not revealing to this user how much energy any other user contributed or consumed.

 //vamos fazer uma aplicação que permita um utilizador normal tirar partido disso